Easy Pad Thai

 I see you sauce-lovers!
 I love some saucy noodles, but Pad Thai is not usually a dish with pools of sauce at the bottom.
 The method above to add the sauce in several increments will result in noodles that are coated in a thin layer of sauce.

 If you want more sauce, go for it!
 Feel free to increase the sauce ingredients listed, or add a couple Tablespoons of water to the sauce which will increase the volume without intensifying the flavors.

 In Thailand, meals are served family style with many shared dishes placed in the middle of the table.
 Serve Pad Thai with a green vegetable like sautéed greens or broccoli, Crispy Spring Rolls, and a Thai-style soup like Tom Yum Goong.
 Add Thai Iced Tea to complete the Thai restaurant experience!

 - Make it Gluten-Free – Just use Tamari instead of soy sauce.
 If using hot sauce, be sure to use one that is gluten-free.

 - Make it Vegetarian – This recipe is great with tofu, but you can also skip the protein entirely and / or add extra vegetables.
-Broccoli florets make a great vegetable sub for the protein and can be cooked the same way.

 - Add Vegetables – Any vegetables are great in this dish.
 Using shredded cabbage / coleslaw mix or zucchini noodles in place of some of the rice noodles is a great way to increase the veggies here.